Twispay/twispay.github.io/index.md

 Within the parameters of this HTML form, the merchant specifies the location of the twispay® payment page along with payment details and authentication information.
 These are usually implemented as hidden input in the HTML form.
 At the end of the payment process all parameters that define the status of the transaction can be returned to the merchant in real-time at a provided URL (server-to-server notification URL).

-Once you have your Merchant  account, you will be given a siteId and a secret unique key (aka apiKey).
+With your account, you will be given a siteId and a secret unique key (aka apiKey).
 This key is used to authenticate and communicate with our servers securely.
 The apiKey can be found in the merchant account (https://merchant.twispay.com or for test accounts https://merchant-stage.twispay.com), under the “Sites” menu – clicking the number found at column # will bring up a site details window.

-The apiKey is listed in the site details view as “Private key”
+The apiKey is listed in the Website details view as “Private key”

-Note!
-The apiKey is unique for each website – if you had a test account, the apiKey used for tests is not the same as the one you will need to use for the live environment.
+**Note!** The apiKey is unique for each website – if you had a test account, the apiKey used for tests is not the same as the one you will need to use for the live environment.

 ![](siteID&apiKey.gif)